zackradisic/ngrok-qr/README.md

 ![Demo Picture](./demo.png?raw=true "Demo of ngrok-qr")

+### Why use this?
+If you're developing and testing web applications with ngrok for mobile devices, it is quite cumbersome to enter the tunnel URLs on your phone every time you restart ngrok.
+QR codes relieve this redundancy and make the development workflow much faster.

 ### Usage
 Use the command `ngrok-qr` like you would normally use with ngrok, all the command line arguments will be passed to ngrok: